martimaur/daily-claimer/README.md

 # csgo automatic daily claimer
-simple script to automate daily claim in website
+Simple script I wrote to automate daily claiming in a csgo website.
+This script supports various accounts and makes use of the cookies for authentification.